PotatoGolden76/movie-backend/README.md

 Demo backend written in Django, using django-rest-framework.
-This backend was written as a univeristy assignment.
+This backend was written as a univeristy assignment, hosted on Google Cloud, and connected to a PostgreSQL server hosted on the same platform.
+The backend has been stress tested with ~10 million database entries and works flawlessly, including proper request pagination.